 - Schools with regional accreditation are the ones that award widely recognized high school credentials.
 Their programs almost always require several months of learning.

 When it comes to preparing for a GED, programs vary a lot.
 Some students use study guides to prepare for the test on their own.
 But many successful students have found it worthwhile to look into courses offered by GED schools or even to take a high school program that may or may not be accredited.
 The extra structure helps ensure that they become prepared for the GED test in as little time as possible.

 Did you drop out of high school?
 Or were you unable to graduate because you didn't complete all of the required classes?
 If so, then you'll want to explore this section.
 After all, getting a GED certificate is one of the most common ways to earn high school equivalency in your situation.
 But there is a difference between GED and high school diploma credentialing.
 So learn more about this route by checking out the answers to the following popular questions:

 What Is a GED?

 So, what does GED stand for?
 It stands for General Educational Development.
-Basically, GED is a brand name for a system of standardized tests that are used within the U.S. and Canada.
+Basically, GED is a brand name for a system of standardized tests.
 The brand is licensed to GED Testing Service.